aragon/geo-browser-contracts/README.md

 ### Standard Governance plugin

-It's the main governance plugin for standard spaces, where all proposals are voted by editors.
+It's the governance plugin for standard spaces, where all proposals are voted by editors.
 It is a adapted version of Aragon's [AddresslistVoting plugin](https://github.com/aragon/osx/blob/develop/packages/contracts/src/plugins/governance/majority-voting/addresslist/AddresslistVoting.sol).
 Only members (or editors) can create proposals and they can only be executed after a qualified majority has voted for it.

 It acts as the source of truth about who is an editor, on Spaces with standard governance.